top of page

 Search

-The Hidden Skill That Separates Good Players From Great Ones — And Why Almost No One Teaches It
+The Hidden Skill That Separates Good Players From Great Ones.
+And Why Almost No One Teaches It

-Most parents assume the difference between a good baseball player and a great one is talent.
-Or reps.
-Or strength.
+Most parents assume the difference between a good baseball player and a great one is talent, reps, or strength.
+While those factors matter, they’re not the thing.

-The separator is Decision Speed.
+The Separator is Decision Speed

 Why Decision Speed Matters More Than Anything

 Baseball is a reaction sport disguised as a slow sport.
-Every play actually comes down to a split second:
+Every play comes down to a split second:

 • Does the infielder charge or hold?